overtone1000/uDAQC/Documentation/Development To-Do.md

 # **Development Tasks**

+## In Progress Notes
+Added a "history_request" command.
+Instead of automatically sending historical update when a client connects to the Center web interface, the client shoudl request history FOR EACH SYSTEM and provide the time of the most recent datum the client has FOR THAT SYSTEM.
+This will allow saving historical data in a temp directory.
+Using this saved data instead of downloading again will limit bandwidth consumption on subsequent sessions.
+It'll also eventually allow for a smaller memory footprint.

 ## Device
 * Convert to saving only hashed password once ESP8266 Arduino library v2.6.0 is released
 * Fix Device web interface (broken by changes allowing multiple systems on one device, see Network.cpp:299).